dscho/pagefind-xkcd-demo/content/comics/2018-6-27-thorough-analysis.md

 ---
 [The comic panel consists of the beginning of a research paper written in gray, with the last line being slightly cut at the bottom by the panels frame indicating that the text continues below.]

-1. Introduction
+<span style="color:gray">1.
+Introduction</span>

-The December 1811 earthquake near New Madrid, Missouri reportedly caused church bells to ring in Charleston, South Carolina.
+<span style="color:gray">The December 1811 earthquake near New Madrid, Missouri reportedly caused church bells to ring in Charleston, South Carolina.</span>

-But did it?
+<span style="color:gray">But did it?</span>

-The original bell tower has been lost, but a computer model of the church building was created from archival plans and forensic masonry analysis.
-Genetic testing of the timber from local trees related to those used in the bell tower shows a weakness in the
+<span style="color:gray">The original bell tower has been lost, but a computer model of the church building was created from archival plans and forensic masonry analysis.
+Genetic testing of the timber from local trees related to those used in the bell tower shows a weakness in the</span>

 [Caption below the panel:]